flyteorg/flyte/cookbook/docs/core.rst

+.. currentmodule:: core

 ############################################
 Getting Started with Flytekit [python]
 ############################################
 The first three chapters of this part of the cookbook is organized into increasing levels of complexity.
 The last chapter shows the reader the optimal way to use flytekit with a live Flyte deployment.

-Please see additional information in the [GitHub Readme](https://github.com/lyft/flytesnacks/tree/master/cookbook_se) as well.
+Please see additional information in the `GitHub Readme <https://github.com/lyft/flytesnacks/tree/master/cookbook_se>`_ as well.

 .. _flyte_type_system: